 【Secretariat (Inquiries and Applications)】

-E-mail:gk-ml■consortium.or.jp (Please convert the ■ part to @ and send)
+(Please convert the ■ part to @ and send it)

-【Report】The 16th Kansai Conference on Support for Students with Disabilities (KSSK)
+Report: The 16th Kansai Roundtable Meeting of Support Personnel for Students with Disabilities (KSSK)

-On March 3, the Kansai Student Support Staff with Disabilities (KSSK) meeting was held at Campus Plaza Kyoto, with the aim of exchanging people involved in disability support work at universities in Kansai.
+On March 3, the Kansai Disability Student Support Officer Roundtable (KSSK) was held at Campus Plaza Kyoto, with the aim of interacting with people in charge of disability support at universities in the Kansai region.

-For this 16th meeting, we invited people from Wakayama University and Ryukoku University, which have established support systems for students with disabilities over the past few years, to provide information on the current situation and issues in the field.
-In addition, the subcommittees were divided into two groups each on the three themes of "Support Practices," "Career Support," and "Support System (Guidelines, etc.)," and opinions were exchanged in small groups on how to support students with disabilities.
+For the 16th time, we invited the person in charge of actually providing support from Wakayama University and Ryukoku University, which have developed support systems for students with disabilities over the past few years, to talk about the current situation and issues in the field.
+In addition, the subcommittees were divided into two groups each on the three themes of “Support Practices,” “Career Support,” and “Support Systems (Guidelines, etc.),” and exchanged opinions on how to support students with disabilities in small groups.

-Perhaps due to the impact of the Act on the Elimination of Discrimination against Persons with Disabilities to be enforced in April 28, 70 people participated, exceeding the originally planned capacity of 60, including not only disability support staff but also education staff and career staff.
-Participants commented, "It was good to be able to talk about specific maintenance because there were issues in support and maintenance," and "Since it was a subcommittee meeting of universities of the same size, there were many common issues and it was very helpful," while others were aware of future issues, such as "I want to know how to support practical training" and "How should I gain the understanding of faculty and staff?"
+Perhaps due to the influence of the Act on the Elimination of Discrimination against Persons with Disabilities that will come into effect in April 28, 70 people participated, exceeding the originally planned capacity of 60 people, including not only disability support staff, but also educational staff and career managers.
+While the participants received positive comments such as “It was good to hear about the specific development of the system because there were issues with support and maintenance” and “Since it was a subcommittee of the same size university, there were many common issues and it was very helpful,” while others expressed their awareness of future issues, such as “I want to know how to support practical training” and “How can I gain the understanding of faculty and staff?”

-We will continue to plan and study the meeting so that it functions as a place for various universities, departments, and persons in charge to exchange opinions and interact.
+We will continue to plan and consider the meeting so that it functions as a place for various universities, departments, and personnel to exchange opinions and interact.
 The next meeting is scheduled to be held around September 2016.
-When the contents of the event are decided, we will inform you on the website of the University Consortium Kyoto.
+Once the content of the event has been decided, it will be announced on the website of the University Consortium Kyoto.

 DSC_0037 DSC_0080

-< has ended> [For faculty and staff] The 16th Kansai Roundtable Meeting for Students with Disabilities Support Staff was held on March 3 (advance registration required, free of charge)
+< ended> The 16th Kansai Student Support Officer Roundtable will be held on March 3 (advance registration required, free of charge)

-The University Consortium Kyoto will hold the Kansai Student Support Staff Meeting (KSSK) as follows for the purpose of interacting with those involved in disability support services at universities in Kansai.
+The University Consortium Kyoto will hold the Kansai Disability Student Support Roundtable (KSSK) as follows, with the aim of exchanging people in charge of disability support services at universities in the Kansai region.

-With the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in April 28, the establishment of a system to support students with disabilities has become an issue for many universities.
-In this 16th meeting, we will have support personnel from two universities (national and private) that have established support systems over the past few years come and provide topics about the current situation and issues.
+With the enactment of the Act on the Elimination of Discrimination against Persons with Disabilities in April 28, the development of a system to support students with disabilities has become an issue for many universities.
+In this 16th session, support staff from two universities (national and private) that have developed support systems over the past few years will come and talk about the current situation and issues.

-If you are a faculty member or staff member who is involved in supporting students with disabilities at a university or junior college in the Kansai area, or who is interested in supporting students with disabilities, please join us.
+If you are involved in supporting students with disabilities at universities and junior colleges in the Kansai area, or if you are interested in supporting students with disabilities, please join us.

 ◆Date & Time: Thursday, March 3, 2016 13:00~16:45